-This plan shall be used as a framework for response mechanisms to evaluate shortfalls and weakness in the response structure before an incident, and as a guide for reviewing vessel and facility response plans required by the Oil Pollution Act of 1990 (OPA 90).
+This WLS-ACP shall be used as a framework for response mechanisms to evaluate shortfalls and weakness in the response structure before an incident, and as a guide for reviewing vessel and facility response plans required by the Oil Pollution Act of 1990 (OPA 90).
 The review for consistency should address, at a minimum, the economically, environmentally and culturally sensitive areas within the zone, response equipment (quantity and type) available within the zone (this includes federal, state, tribal and local government and industry owned equipment); response personnel available; equipment and personnel needs compared to those available, protection strategies, etc. This plan is written in conjunction with National Oil and Hazardous Substances Contingency Plan (NCP) 40 CFR Part 300 and the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) US EPA CERCLA Overview.

-1010 HOW TO USE THIS AREA CONTINGENCY PLAN (ACP)
+1010 HOW TO USE THE WLS-ACP

-The ACP is designed along the lines of the National Response Framework (NRF) and contains a ACP supported by incident annexes.
+The WLS-ACP is designed along the lines of the National Response Framework (NRF) and contains a base plan supported by incident annexes.

-The plan is designed to be used for every contingency and is supplemented by the appropriate annexex (to be added).
+The base plan is designed to be used for every contingency covered in the ACP and is supplemented by the appropriate annex.

-For example, in the event of a hazardous substance incident both the ACP and the Hazardous Substance Annex should be consulted
+For example, in the event of a hazardous substance incident both the base plan and the Hazardous Substance Annex should be consulted.

-In the event that a hazardous substance incident involved suspected or actual terrorist involvement, the Terrorism Annex would be consulted in addition to the ACP and the Hazardous Substance Annex
+In the event that a hazardous substance incident involved suspected or actual terrorist involvement, the Terrorism Annex would be consulted in addition to the base plan and the Hazardous Substance Annex.

-Information contained in the ACP and Annexes is built on the foundation of the Incident Command System (ICS).
-For example, if you are Incident Commander (IC) for an incident, you would first consult the Incident Commander section of the ACP and then reference the incident specific annex to determine if there are any unique issues that an IC should consider in addition to those listed in the ACP.
+Information contained in the base plan and Annexes is built on the foundation of the Incident Command System (ICS).
+For example, if you are Incident Commander (IC) for an incident, you would first consult the Incident Commander section of the base plan and then reference the incident specific annex to determine if there are any unique issues that an IC should consider in addition to those listed in the base plan.